Why Deoriatal – Chandrashila is a great spring trek

-On the Deoriatal trek, if at all AMS hits you, it will most likely be at the Bhrujgali campsite or beyond it, on the climb to Chandrashila.
+On the Deoriatal trek, if at all AMS hits you, it will most likely be at Bhrujgali on the way to Chopta, or beyond it, on the climb to Chandrashila.
 We haven’t seen such cases, but high altitude is unpredictable.

 What to do if you feel symptoms of AMS:

 If you feel any symptoms of AMS on the trek, you must report to the Trek Leader immediately.
 Do not wait till the end of the day’s trek.
 Do not try to handle it yourself either.
 Our Trek Leaders are well-trained and experienced to handle any cases and they will be the decision makers in any such cases.

 As a first step, your trek leader will run you through the Triple One Test – One Disprin, One litre of water and One hour of rest.
 If you’re suffering from dehydration, this will solve the problem and you will be fine in one hour.
 If the symptoms don’t go away, then he’ll begin to treat you for AMS, perhaps with a course of Diamox.
 If you’re already on a course of Diamox, your trek leader is likely to increase the dosage.

 The increased dosage of Diamox usually takes care of the Acute Mountain Sickness.
 If it doesn’t then he will make you descent immediately.

 The safest point on a trek where a trekker can descend to and rest is considered an Exit Point.
 Exiting the trek at any point is very easy.
 You can descend to either Sari or Chopta within around 4 hours from any point in the trek.